 Blaise had scowled.
 She always had money for a game of poker.

 ‘Don’t look at me like that.
-I work 12 hours a day to keep a roof over your head, you ungrateful brat,’ his mother berated him.
+I work 12 hours a day to keep a roof over your head, you ungrateful brat.’

 Blaise had fled from her ire and barricaded himself in his room.

-He flinched at the memory and clutched at his pendant, a flickering flame which hung around his neck.
-His mother wasn’t violent, which meant that she wasn’t as bad as Barry’s father.
+He flinched at the memory and clutched at his pendant, a flickering flame, around his neck.
+At least his mother wasn’t violent, not like Barry’s father.
 Barry had bruises from his fathers fists, poorly concealed with his mothers makeup.
-At least at school.
+At school at least.

 ‘King, Seven, Three, Nine, Ace?’
 Blaise muttered under his breath as he glanced at his mothers hand.
 ‘All separate suits.
 Terrible.’
 He watched as his mother pushed a large stack of chips towards the centre of the table.
 ‘Huh?’

 His mother’s head snapped around to face the door.
 Blaise recoiled and plastered himself against the wall.
 His heart thudded in his chest, and he squeezed his eyes shut tight.
 The scrape of the chair legs on the floor was louder than a gunshot to his tightly wound nerves.
 He held his breath, tensed every muscle in his body, and wished that the floor would swallow him up.

 ‘You walk away, you forfeit that,’ a gruff voice demanded from inside the room.
 Barry’s dad.